porcej/Dievas/Backend/README.md

-# Dievas - Backend
+# Dievas - backend
-Dievas - Backend is a C# server for dashboarding.
+Dievas - backend is a C# server for dashboarding.

 ## Requirements